TEXT-Fitch affirms Attorneys' Liability Assurance Society

 ALAS' prior year reserve development has fluctuated over time but was

-development since 2001, when it had an impact on the combined ratio of 7.8
+development since 2001, when it impacted the combined ratio by 7.8 points.

 Additional rating strengths include ALAS' well-established, successful